 Ann S. Lucas Community Service Summer Internship Program

-The Ann S. Lucas Community Service Summer Internship Program encourages Redland's students to pursue outreach work with children in urban areas during summer months.
+The Ann S. Lucas Community Service Summer Internship Program encourages students in higher education to pursue outreach work in urban areas during summer months.
 A stipend of up to $3,000 is awarded to a student completing service at an agency serving under-served and under-represented children within any urban area in the United States.
-The 2012 recipients were Stephanie Byers who served locally in Redlands at Micah House and Carla Griego who served in New Mexico at the Albuquerque Christian Childen's Home.

 Taylor Family Community Service Award